 All coursework taken for the international studies major must be completed with a grade of "C-" or better.
-There is a minimum of 30 credits of required coursework, plus foreign language requirement which is described in more detail below.
+There is a minimum of 30 credits of required coursework to be taken in residence here at UNO, plus the foreign language requirement which is described in more detail below.

 Foreign Language Requirements:

 At a minimum, in order to satisfy the INST foreign language requirement, majors who are completing an area studies concentration must complete the equivalent of three years of one university-level foreign language study (completion of a minor is recommended) or two years each of two foreign languages.
 At least one foreign language studied by those completing an area studies concentration must be associated with the area chosen.

 For students who are completing the general INST major, the Global Strategic Studies concentration and/or the International Management and Business Leadership concentration, the foreign language requirement will be two years of one foreign language (16 hours) or one year of foreign language (10 hours) supplemented with 6 hours of language credits from studying abroad.

 If a student is a native speaker of another language, formal foreign language study may not be required.

 |INST 4140||TOPICS IN INTERNATIONAL STUDIES||3|